All Zoom Plans & Pricing

 How much does Zoom cost?

-Zoom offers 4 pricing plans, starting with a free tier and scaling to custom enterprise pricing.
-Plans include Basic (free), Pro at $13.33/user/month, Business at $18.33/user/month, Enterprise (custom pricing).
+Zoom offers 5 pricing plans, starting with a free tier and scaling to custom enterprise pricing.
+Plans include Basic (free), Pro at $13.33/user/month, Business at $18.33/user/month, Business Plus at $22.49/user/month, Enterprise (custom pricing).

 Zoom Pricing Overview

-Zoom has 4 pricing plans, including a free tier.
-Paid plans range from $0 to $18.33/user/month.
-The Basic plan is free and is best for individuals and small teams.
-The Pro plan costs $13.33/user/month, best for personal use or small teams.
-The Business plan costs $18.33/user/month, best for larger teams.
-The Enterprise plan requires contacting sales for a custom quote and is designed for large enterprises.
+Zoom has 5 pricing plans, including a free tier.
+Paid plans range from $0 to $22.49/user/month.
+The Basic plan is free and is best for individuals and small groups.
+The Pro plan costs $13.33/user/month, best for small teams and freelancers.
+The Business plan costs $18.33/user/month, best for larger teams needing sso and admin controls.
+The Business Plus plan costs $22.49/user/month, best for teams that need both meetings and unlimited phone calling.
+The Enterprise plan requires contacting sales for a custom quote and is designed for large organizations (250+ users).

 Zoom contracts auto-renew, with a 12 months typical; 24-36 months for discounted rates minimum commitment.